4. Guidelines for sentence and prompt collection

 best practices for creating free-form prompts to generate natural speech

-These guidelines will help you build an effective collection of prompts for your project.
+These guidelines will help you build an effective collection of prompts for your voice data project.
 They are helpful whether you're working with a widely spoken language or one with limited digital resources.

 Last updated